Ideefixze/DTerrain/README.md

 ## Features in the future:
 - Rewriting the whole code to be more expandable (DONE ✔️)
+- Adding mesh optimization (IN PROGRESS 🔜)
 - Adding wiki on how to use it (IN PROGRESS 🔜)